KIC/message-hider/README.md

 ### Install

-You can download the binary executable for windows (hider.exe), linux (hider) and macOS (mc-hider).
+You can download the binary executable for windows (hider.exe), unbuntu (hider) and macOS (mc-hider).
 Alternatively you can clone the repo and use your local python.
 However, make sure you have ffmpeg installed if you plan to use audio files.
+Alternatively there is a docker image on github registry.